Drum Prodigy Percussion Programme for Persons with Special Needs (PSN) and Youth-at-risk (YAR).

 Can I visit your school before booking a trial?

 Yes, you are most welcome to visit our school and tour our facilities with your child during our opening hours.
-With the current COVID-19 pandemic situation, kindly make an appointment with us.
+We advise to make an appointment with us.

 Can we sit in during the trial?